Input design for the optimal control of networked moments: Controlling the average

 \subsection{Input placement with average-state goals}

-In the simplest case, we have a closed form expression for the energy cost associated with meeting the mean constraint given an input schematic $B$, given by the equation (\ref{minenergyavg}).
-To solve this problem, we will use matrix calculus to derive an analytic solution to the OMAP for control of a linear combination of network states, such as the average, and its associated energy cost.
+In equation (\ref{minenergyavg}) we have derived a closed form expression for the energy cost associated with meeting the mean constraint, conditional on a given input schematic $B$.
+To optimize the input placement, we will use matrix calculus to derive an analytic solution to the Optimal Minimum Augmentation Placement (OMAP) problem for control of a linear combination of network states, such as the average, and its associated energy cost.

-This will lead us to the following theorem.\begin{theorem} A system with a single linear observer (such as the average state) can always be output controlled from any number $m\geq 1$ of controllers. \end{theorem}\begin{proof}See Appendix \ref{app:4}\end{proof}
+Classical results on {\it output controllability} give us the following lemma.\begin{lemma} For any linear system with a single linear output $\gamma\in\mathbb{R}^n$, there exists a one-dimensional control input $B\in\mathbb{R}^{n}$ such that the augmented system is output controllable. \end{lemma}\begin{proof}This follows an established result in output controllability.
+The lemma be formulated as a special case of the classical {\it output controllability} studied by \cite{morse1971output}.
+This problem discusses the controllability of an output described as:

-Theorem \ref{onecontroller} may seem counter-intuitive at first, since it is often true that the network cannot be fully controlled from a single controller.
-In this case, however, we are not concerned with the full state of the network being controllable, rather we are concerned only with driving the states of nodes in a certain direction.
+Then the problem can be viewed as a solution to output controllability for the special case where $Z=0$ and $O$ is one-dimensional\footnote{In this way, our work is closely related to the problem of \textit{target control} \cite{gao2014target,duan2019energy,klickstein2020selecting}, which refers to a different special case of output controllability, in which $D=0$ and the rows of $C$ are drawn from those of an $n\times n$ identity matrix.}.
+For a full proof, see \cite{morse1971output}.\end{proof}

-This theorem could also be formulated as a special case of the classical {\it output controllability} studied by \cite{morse1971output}.
-This problem discusses the controllability of an output described as: Then the problem can be viewed as a solution to output controllability for the special case where $Z=0$ and $O$ is one-dimensional\footnote{In this way, our work is closely related to the problem of \textit{target control} \cite{gao2014target,duan2019energy,klickstein2020selecting}, which refers to a different special case of output controllability, in which $D=0$ and the rows of $C$ are drawn from those of an $n\times n$ identity matrix.}.
-This special case with a single, mixed observer omits derivation of a closed-form solution for both the energy cost and the optimal control input schematic.
-In particular, recent studies on target control become focused on target node selection and subsequent optimization of the control driver or actuator sets \cite{gao2020optimal,klickstein2020selecting,chen2020optimizing}
+This special case with a single, mixed output emits a closed-form solution for both the energy cost and the optimal control input schematic.
+In particular, recent studies on target control become focused on target node selection and subsequent optimization of the control driver or actuator sets \cite{gao2020optimal,klickstein2020selecting,chen2020optimizing}.